 a "T" from the frontal edges

-For those inclined toward religion, faith, and/or spirituality, logical and interesting arguments can be made that tetrahedrons may even be "the shape of God" (an ambiguous phrase, rather like, "in His image").
+For those inclined toward religion, faith, and/or spirituality, logical and interesting arguments also can be made that tetrahedrons may even be "the shape of God" (an ambiguous phrase, rather like, "in His image").
 For Christians, look at a cross.
 It's composed of four parts - the "stem" (i.e., below the intersection), and the left, right, and vertical arms.
 And, notice also that a cross creates four areas, in the same way that a street intersection creates four street-corners, each capable of becoming and supporting a building, park, or whatever.
 Also notice how the rotating tetrahedron, shown above, reveals a cross, in the center, at not just one but two different points, in every cycle of rotation.
-Those inclined to faith and spirituality can also assert, if so inclined, that the tetrahedral shape can depict and represent a person's relationship with God, with the Holy Trinity forming a stable triangular base, and with each person having the freedom and responsibility to decide how much, and how high, they will try to build a structure on top of that base, and whether the peak of that structure will be safely and stably located near the center of gravity, of the triangular base, or whether the rising structure can be built in a way that extends beyond the area of that base, in ways that others might regard as unsafe.
+Those inclined to faith and spirituality can also assert, if so inclined, that tetrahedrons can depict and represent a person's relationship with God; the Holy Trinity forms a strong and stable triangular base, and any person has the right, the freedom, and the responsibility, to decide how high they will try to build their own personal structure, on top of that base, and whether the peak of that structure will be safely and stably located near the center of gravity, of the triangular base, or whether the rising structure can be built in a way that extends beyond the area of that base, in ways that others might regard as unsafe.